martinamaximovich/video-poker/README.md

 # video-poker
 Text-based video poker game programmed in Java.

-In order to construct a video poker game, I had to make 4 classes: Game, Player, Card, and Deck, wherein player/card/deck all communicate with game in order to make the video poker game possible.
+This program has 4 classes: Game, Player,
+Card, and Deck, wherein player/card/deck all communicate with game in order to make the video poker game possible.
 The Deck class is responsible for generating the 52-card deck of cards used in poker, as well as methods related to the deck